lawlesst/lawlesst.github.com/notebook/rdflib-stardog.md

 ```

 ###Summary
 With a little setup, we can begin working with Stardog in RDFLib in a similar way that we work with RDFLib and other backends.
-Checkout this [Gist](https://gist.github.com/lawlesst/9996cf3050c019a8d5ee) for the complete code samples included here.
+The sample code here is included in this [Gist](https://gist.github.com/lawlesst/9996cf3050c019a8d5ee).